Patricia Akello: Background and education

 Akello was born in Nsambya Hospital in Uganda's capital, Kampala, in 1992.
 Her mother, Santa To-kema and her father Patrick To-kema, both traced their heritage to Pader District, in the Acholi sub-region of the Northern Region of Uganda.

 She attended ABC Nursery School, then ABC Primary School for her early education.
-She then transferred to Comprehensive College Kitetika, in Wakiso District, for both O-Level and A-Level schooling, graduating in 2010.
+She transferred to Comprehensive College Kitetika, in Wakiso District, for both O-Level and A-Level schooling, graduating in 2010.

 Career

-In 2011, right out of high school, she began looking for a modelling agency to sign her up, without finding any takers.
-In 2014 Akello met Aamito Stacie Lagum, another Ugandan model, who had just returned from an engagement outside the country.
-Aamito invited Akello to the upcoming welcome party.
-Aamito connected Akello with Joram Job Muzira, Aamito’s then manager, who signed her up under the Joram Model Management Agency.
+In 2011, right out of high school, Akello began looking for a modelling agency to sign her up, without finding any takers.
+In 2014, she met Aamito Stacie Lagum, another Ugandan model, who had just returned from an engagement outside the country.
+Lagum invited Akello to the upcoming welcome party.
+Lagum connected Akello with Joram Job Muzira, Lagum's manager, who signed her up under the Joram Model Management Agency.
 Akello began work and modeled during the 2014 Kampala Fashion Week.
 During that week she modeled outfits by fashion designers Gloria Wavamunno and Sylvia Owori.

-After the event in Kampala, her agent informed her of a modelling scout who wanted to sign her up with a modelling agency in South Africa.
-After giving her consent, Akello was flown to South Africa and signed with Fusion Models Agency, in Cape Town, on a three-year contract.
-Under that contract, she walked in Mercedes-Benz Fashion Week, in Berlin, both in 2015 and 2016.
+After the event in Kampala, Akello's agent informed her of a modelling scout who wanted to sign her up with a modelling agency in South Africa.
+Akello was flown to South Africa and signed with Fusion Models Agency, in Cape Town, on a three-year contract.
+Under that contract, she walked in Mercedes-Benz Fashion Week, in Berlin, in 2015 and 2016.